djwisdom/djwisdom/README.md

 ### Hi there 👋

-Hello, My name is Dennis Esternon.
+Hello, Dennis Esternon here, using the nick djwisdom.

-I wear DevOps and SysAdmin hats.
+@work, I wear DevOps and SysAdmin hats.

-My motto "Inhale.
+My personal motto is "Inhale.
 Exhale.
-Repeat." is my way of saying "Choose life."
+Repeat." which is my way of saying "Choose life."

-Even under extreme circumstances, while one still has choice... choose life.
+Even under extreme circumstances, while one still has a choice... choose life.